About Polar/Spherical Robots

 - Painting systems and paint line tending applications

-While there are a number of polar or spherical robots still in the field, wear and tear can eventually take its toll, so it’s best to consider moving to other types of robotic systems, like the aforementioned SCARA, articulated arms, or even delta-style robots for replacement.
+While there are a number of polar robots still in the field, wear and tear can eventually take its toll, so it’s best to consider moving to other types of robotic systems, like the aforementioned SCARA, articulated arms, or even delta-style robots for replacement.